FlatFilers/flatfile-plugins/README.md

 Additional Commands

 There are more commands that you can run on every plugin at the root level.
-For instance, the release is run by Github so you don't have to do this manually.
+For instance, the release is run by GitHub, so you don't have to do this manually.

 Each plugin has its own package.json that you can run.

-1. `build` command uses what's in index.ts and builds a minified compiled version of the code using tsup.
+1. The `npm run build` command uses what's in index.ts and builds a minified compiled version of the code using Rollup.
 That is what gets published to npm.